onriv/lean4ij/README.md

 The plugin is still on an early stage, check [ISSUES.md](./ISSUES.md) for known and logged issues, and [TODO.md](./TODO.md)

 ## Troubleshooting
+- Currently, the plugin seems capable to open the same project with vscode in the same time (Although it may consume twice the cpu and memory resources).
+Try open the project simultaneously in VSC and JB-IDE while troubleshooting.
 - Currently, some log is printed in the build window for the progressing file and the url to the external/jcef infoview, if something does not work normally, some log there may help.
 - There are also detailed logs for the lsp server supported by LSP4IJ via the "language servers" tool window after setting the debug/trace level to verbose.
 - Some logs are also sent in the standard log file like `idea.log`.
 For different systems the path of it's the following paths, it can also be opened via `Help/Show log in ...` in the menu.
   - (Linux) `$HOME.cache/JetBrains/<Product>/log/idea.log`
   - (Windows) `$HOME\AppData\Local\JetBrains\<Product>\log\idea.log`
   - (Macos) `~/Library/Caches/<Product>/log/idea.log`
+- If the IDE is freezing, try check also the `threadDumps-freeze-***` files under the log folder.

 ## Acknowledgments

 The following projects give great help for developing the plugin: